An open API service indexing awesome lists of open source software.

 The answer to controlling jitter in the sample time of A1 is to use the

-specialized hardware of the RP2040 to trigger the entire sampling process
+specialized hardware of the RP2040 to trigger and conduct the entire sampling

-without any software intervention.
-One clean way to get all of the required
+process without any software intervention.
+One way to get all of the required

 samples in a clean sequence is to use DMA chaining.
 In this process, one DMA

-channel reads a memory buffer containing control blocks to reset control
+channel reads a memory buffer containing control blocks that, in turn, set

-registers in the second DMA channel.
-Those control blocks will each contain a
+the control registers in a second DMA channel.
+Those control blocks each contain a

 source and destination address which, when written to second DMA, will cause a